elli0t43/Rust-Learning/README.md

 ```bash
 cargo new NameOfTheProject
 ```
-3. To compile and it without rustc utility,
+3. To compile it and run without creating the executable file,
 ```bash
 cargo run
 ```